-- 1. your text should follow a central theme, - 2. paragraphs are comprised of a beginning, a main part, and an end, - 3. chapters start with an overview and end with a summary and some conclusion,
+1. your text should follow a central theme,

-- 4. there is always some text between a section title and a subsection title, - 5. abbreviations such as RDF (Resource Description Framework) are always explained at their first occurrence and marked as such using uppercase letters and possibly a sans-serif font, - 6. foreign words are marked as such by e.g. italics ("Das Forschungsgebiet Artificial Intelligence ist ein Teilbereich der Informatik"), - 7. quotes are correctly used ("these are English quotes" and "dies sind deutsche Anführungszeichen"), - 8. words such as "which" / "that" and "when" / "if" are used in the correct context, - 9. the text is structured appropriately using chapters, sections, subsections, etc., - 10. sentences are neither too simple nor too complicated, - 11. examples should be given as often as possible.
+- 2. paragraphs are comprised of a beginning, a main part, and an end, - 3. chapters start with an overview and end with a summary and some conclusion, - 4. there is always some text between a section title and a subsection title, - 5. abbreviations such as RDF (Resource Description Framework) are always explained at their first occurrence and marked as such using uppercase letters and possibly a sans-serif font, - 6. foreign words are marked as such by e.g. italics ("Das Forschungsgebiet Artificial Intelligence ist ein Teilbereich der Informatik"), - 7. quotes are correctly used ("these are English quotes" and "dies sind deutsche Anführungszeichen"), - 8. words such as "which"/"that" and "when"/"if" are used in the correct context, - 9. terms such as "don't", "wasn't", and "can't" are avoided, use "do not", "was not", and "cannot" instead - 10. the ampersand "&" is only used in the correct context (in particular, it should not be used for replacing the word "and" as it has a very specific semantics2) - 11. the text is structured appropriately using chapters, sections, subsections, etc., - 12. sentences are neither too simple nor too complicated, - 13. examples should be given as often as possible.